Terrell Suggs reveals reason for not re-signing with the Ravens in 2019

 “Ozzie called me and said, ‘Terrell, what are you doing?
 Sizzle, your kids live here in Baltimore.’
 I said, ‘I know, Oz, but it’s just something I have to do.’
 So, I came home to kind of take care of my mom,” Suggs said.
 “She ended up passing the next year, but we did have that last year together.
 She got to see some of my Cardinals games here and that time with her was special.
 At the end of the day, it wasn’t how I wanted it to end.
 I wanted to be in black and purple forever, but it didn’t happen that way.”

-Even though he signed with the Cardinals initially, Suggs and the team mutually agreed to part ways before the end of the season and would go on to ride off into the sunset as a two-time Super Bowl champion after joining the Kansas City Chiefs shortly following his release.
+Even though he signed with the Cardinals initially, Suggs and the team mutually agreed to part ways before the end of the season.
+He would go on to ride off into the sunset as a two-time Super Bowl champion after joining the Kansas City Chiefs shortly following his release.

 When asked what he missed most about his time in Charm City, Suggs cited all the love he received from the community.